CopilotNext/Copilot_Activity_Usage/readme.md

 quick report for Github Copilot for business usage in organizations.

-it is a quick usage report since there is no outofbox usage report in Github Organizations.
+It is a quick usage report of copilot for busienss within Github Organizations.
-Since there is API to get the activity, like 'https://api.github.com/orgs/{org}/copilot/billing/seats?per_page=200'
+Since there is API to get the latest activity, like 'https://api.github.com/orgs/{org}/copilot/billing/seats?per_page=200'

-so by calling the API periodlly- it is 10 minutes by default in hard code now.
+By calling the API periodlly- it is 6 hours by default in hard code in refresh_orgs_job.py now.
-We save the return as .csv, then extract it by drop dupliate/split the IDE column to more column. finally, generate report.
+We save the return as .csv, then extract it by dropping dupliate/split the IDE column to more column. finally, generate report. it supports daily active users analysis/Non Active users/Used by IDE/Used by Copilot Features/Develper who used copilot most often.
+And More report will be generated based on feedback, thanks.

 ## Features